 To get this game started you first have to mix all the puppies in the bag.
 Without cheating, place all the dogs in a line facing the same way.
 We found that doing a squiggly line on our table was an easy way to fit them all on the table.

 Each player has to collect dogs from the front or back of the line.
 This is decided by drawing and playing cards.
-Just beware of the dog catcher who may steal some of your favorite dogs.
+Just beware of the dog catcher who may steal some of your cool dog toys.
 In order to win, collect five of the same breed in a row, or have the most dog points in your own line.
 Woof!

 What breeds come in the game?